Daniel

 The faculty at Duke are incredibly approachable and accessible.
 One of the things that the faculty at Duke do particularly well is allowing residents to have a great deal of autonomy in patient workup and management, while continuing to teach and remaining present and available for guidance when it is needed.

-Tell us about your co-residents.
+Tell us about your co-fellows.
 What has helped you connect, support each other, and form friendships?

 About Duke University and Durham